 2. Invest in video

-Millennials are the video generation, with 26% watching over 10 hours a week 3.
+Millennials are the video generation, with the average personal watching 1.5 hours of video a day .
 So, invest in creating an orientation video, covering your company’s history, current structure and culture, as well as office instructions and tips and tricks for their first few weeks – maybe a suggestion of where to grab lunch?
 This means you won’t have to repeat yourself with every new starter and it ensures the messaging is consistent.
 It also allows graduate to take notes in their own time, pausing where needed, and frees you up to focus on other things.

 3. Show them the way